 Attention park visitors!
 The annual lake fly hatch is currently in full effect around Devil's…

-If you’d like to give kayaking a try, keep your eye out for nature center kayak tours at Devil’s Lake this summer.
+If you’re looking to try kayaking, watch for nature center kayak tours at Devil’s Lake this summer.
+They’ll help you get started the safe way.

 More Reading: